Jacob Meyers Player Props: Astros vs. Blue Jays

 Jacob Meyers At The Plate

-- Meyers has eight doubles, a triple, five home runs and 13 walks while batting .238.
+- Meyers has eight doubles, a triple, six home runs and 13 walks while batting .257.

-- Meyers has had at least one RBI in 25.6% of his games this year (11 of 43), with two or more RBI five times (11.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Meyers has an RBI in 12 of 44 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.